zesk/build/documentation/source/guide/why.md

 which manages infrastructure configuration in the cloud using `Terraform` or `OpenTofu` and deploying of **Development Operations** values used for any number of configuration environments.

-## Why build it?
+## Why was it built?

 Here's a bullet list of reasons:

-- Littering of shell scripts in every project, many with similar functionality between projects
+- A littering of shell scripts in every project, many with similar functionality between projects
-- Rewriting the same shell function in many places
+- Rewriting the same shell function in many places in many projects created debt to keep projects and code in sync
-- Patterns in Bash are consistent
+- Generally speaking, patterns in Bash are consistent
-- System tools and flags used across platforms are inconsistent
+- System tools and flags for shell binaries used across platforms are **inconsistent** - this toolkit isolates and minimizes the platform dependencies.
 - Useful to have a toolkit which operates outside the default application languages (isolation, independence)
-- Useful to have a toolkit with few dependencies which can fully configure and set up other platforms in a platform-independent language
+- Useful to have a toolkit with few dependencies which can fully configure and set up **other platforms** in a platform-independent language (Bash)
+- The `iTerm2` integration makes customizing project workflow and color schemes for terminals super simple
 - No assertion libraries available which work well with Bash
 - No validation libraries available which work well with Bash
 - "Oh yeah, I forgot that timeouts for `read` don't work the same when we switched from `Ubuntu` to `Alpine` distros for our application."
 - `identicalCheck` was written and then became sort of part of the way this toolkit is built.
 - Everyone invents their own decoration libraries so why not us?
 Wink.

 ## Why `bash`?